CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 work needed.
 They are considered equivalent if there is an exact octet-for-octet match.
-Comparison with email addresses such as internationalized email address or rfc822Name requires additional setup steps for domain part and local-part.
+Comparison with email addresses such as internationalized email address or rfc822Name requires additional setup steps for domain part and Local-part.
 The initial preparation for the email addresses is to remove any phrases, comments, and "<" or ">" characters.
 This document calls for comparison of domain labels that include non-ASCII characters to be transformed to